Michael Pitts (pastor)

 Michael Pitts is an American pastor, preacher, and author.
-He is the founding pastor of Cornerstone Church and oversees the Cornerstone Global Network, a network of over 150 churches throughout the US, Mexico, Argentina, Colombia, South Africa and the UK.
+He is the founding pastor of Cornerstone Church (now Declare Church) and oversees the Cornerstone Global Network, a network of over 150 churches throughout the US, Mexico, Argentina, Colombia, South Africa and the UK.
 He was consecrated as a bishop by the International Communion of Charismatic Churches in 2009.

 Early life and career

 Michael Pitts was born in south Lima, Ohio, in 1964 to factory workers Eugene and Brenda Pitts.
 His parents were raised attending church regularly.
 At the age of 14, Pitts felt called to become a preacher.

 In June 1986, Pitts and his wife Kathi moved to Toledo to start a non-denominational church, which they named Cornerstone Church.
 The church grew rapidly and by the age of 26, Pitts was preaching to over 1,000 weekly members.
 In 1995, Pitts moved the Church to Reynolds Road in Maumee, just outside Toledo, with a 2,500-seat facility.
 As of 2005 it became the largest church in Northwest Ohio, with 4,000 members.
 It was the first racially integrated church in the region.
 In 1998, Cornerstone Church purchased WDMN, an AM radio station in Toledo, and sold it in 2012.

 Pitts has not attended seminary or theological college, but is self-taught from tapes, CDs, books, and other materials.